Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 6. Your Google Business Profile Is Under-Optimised

 For local businesses, visibility often comes through the Map Pack rather than traditional organic listings.
+If your Google Business Profile lacks:

 Proper service structure